lgatto/TeachingMaterial/rr/testing/testing.md

 Write a function to check leap years.
-See `leapyear.R`
+See [leapyear.R](leapyear.R).

 Advanced: can you reproduce this graph that compares the days in the